-- Securities that are to be held until maturity are usually very low risks.
+- Securities that are to be held until maturity are usually very low risk.
 Assuming that the bond issuer does not default, returns are essentially guaranteed.

 - They are not susceptible to news events or industry trends since the returns on a bond are already pre-specified at the time of purchase (i.e., the coupon payments, face value, and maturity date).

-- Investors are able to plan their investment portfolios for the long term and count on bonds as lower-beta securities that will diversify the risk that their portfolio faces.
+- Investors can plan their investment portfolios for the long term and count on bonds as lower-beta securities that will diversify the risk that their portfolio faces.

 - Held to maturity securities bite into the company’s liquidity.
-Since companies make the commitment to hold these securities until maturity, they cannot really count on these securities to be sold f cash is needed in the short term.
+Since companies make the commitment to hold these securities until maturity, they cannot really count on these securities to be sold if cash is needed in the short term.

 - As discussed above, the returns on these securities are pre-determined, meaning that while there is downside protection, there is limited upside potential.
 If financial markets generally go up, the company’s returns will not be positively affected.

 Any gains or losses resulting from changes in interest rates (for bonds and other debt instruments) will be recorded when the securities reach maturity.
 Below is an example of how a 2-year bond will appear on a company’s balance sheet:

 Upon purchase, the offsetting account will likely be cash, as the company likely bought the securities with cash.
-Here, we can see that no changes are recorded in the 2017 accounting period, despite any changes in the fair value of the security during that time period.
-For instance, if interest rates fell sharply in 2016, which would cause a rise in the market value of the bond, there would be no account of this in the company’s balance sheet.
+Here, we can see that no changes are recorded in the 2017 accounting period, despite any changes in the security’s fair value during that time period.
+For example, if interest rates fell sharply in 2016, which would cause a rise in the bond’s market value, there was no accounting of the change in the company’s balance sheet.